EvalMORAAL: Interpretable Chain-of-Thought and LLM-as-Judge Evaluation for Moral Alignment in Large Language Models: The EvalMORAAL Framework

 \subsection{Datasets}

 We use two large-scale moral attitude surveys that provide complete country-level ground truth spanning multiple ethical domains.

-The WVS 2017–2020 wave measures public opinion in fifty-five countries.
-We extract nineteen items from the \textit{Ethical Values and Norms} block (question codes Q177–Q195).
+The WVS 2017–2022 wave measures public opinion in fifty-five countries.
+We extract all nineteen items from the \textit{Ethical Values and Norms} block (question codes Q177–Q195); the full topic list is in Table~\ref{tab:topics}.
 For each respondent, we map the original 1–10 rating onto [-1,1], where -1 denotes "never justifiable" and +1 "always justifiable".
 Responses coded as \textsc{Don't know}, \textsc{Refused}, or otherwise missing are set to 0, following the convention that absence of opinion should not skew polarity.
 Scores are then averaged per (country, topic) to yield a matrix $X^{\textsc{wvs}}\in[-1,1]^{55\times19}$.

 PEW's 2013 spring study asks eight moral questions (Q84A–Q84H) in thirty-nine countries, each with three response options.
 We assign \textsc{Morally acceptable} = +1, \textsc{Morally unacceptable} = -1, and \textsc{Not a moral issue} = 0 (the same value is used for non-responses).
 Country means are normalized to the identical interval, producing $X^{\textsc{pew}}\in[-1,1]^{39\times8}$.
 These two matrices form the benchmark against which model predictions are compared, providing comprehensive coverage of moral attitudes across diverse cultural contexts.
+Importantly, all evaluations in this paper operate on country–topic pairs (1{,}357 total) rather than aggregating each country to a single moral score; this preserves the topic‑level structure of the original surveys.